 (2) In addition to the aforementioned data, cookies are stored on your computer when you use our website.
 Cookies are small text files that are stored on your hard drive assigned to the browser you are using and through which certain information flows to the location that sets the cookie (here by us).
 Cookies cannot execute programs or transmit viruses to your computer.
 They serve to make the website more user-friendly and effective.

-b) Transient cookies are automatically deleted when you close your browser.
-These include in particular session cookies.
-They store a so-called session ID, which can be used to assign various requests from your browser to the shared session.
+a) Transient cookies are automatically deleted when you close the browser.
+These include, in particular, session cookies.
+These store a so-called session ID, with which various requests from your browser can be assigned to the joint session.
 This enables your computer to be recognised when you return to our website.
-The session cookies are deleted when you log out or close your browser.
+The session cookies are deleted when you log out or close the browser.

-c) Persistent cookies are automatically deleted after a specified period, which may vary depending on the cookie.
-You can delete cookies at any time in the security settings of your browser.
+b) Persistent cookies are automatically deleted after a predefined period of time, which may differ depending on the cookie.
+You can delete the cookies in the security settings of your browser at any time.

-d) You can configure your browser settings according to your wishes and, for example, refuse to accept third-party cookies or all cookies.
-We would like to point out that you may not be able to use all the functions of this website.
+e) You can configure your browser settings according to your preferences and, for example, refuse to accept third-party cookies or all cookies.
+Please note that you may not be able to use all the functions of this website.

-f) The Flash cookies used are not recorded by your browser, but by your Flash plug-in.
-We also use HTML5 storage objects, which are stored on your end device.
-These objects store the required data regardless of the browser you are using and do not have an automatic expiration date.
-If you do not wish the Flash cookies to be processed, you must install an appropriate add-on, e.g. “Better Privacy” for Mozilla Firefox (https://addons.mozilla.org/de/firefox/addon/betterprivacy/) or the Adobe-Flash-Killer-Cookie for Google Chrome.
-You can disable HTML5 storage objects with the incognito browser mode.
-We advise you to delete all cookies manually from the browser settings sometimes.
+g) The Flash cookies used are not collected by your browser, but by your Flash plug-in.
+Furthermore, we use HTML5 storage objects that are stored on your end device.
+These objects store the required data independently of the browser you are using and have no automatic expiry date.
+If you do not want Flash cookies to be processed, you must install an appropriate add-on, e.g. "Better Privacy" for Mozilla Firefox (https://addons.mozilla.org/de/firefox/addon/betterprivacy/) or the Adobe Flash Killer Cookie for Google Chrome.
+You can prevent the use of HTML5 storage objects by setting your browser to private mode.
+We also recommend that you regularly delete your cookies and browser history manually.

 5. further functions and offers of our website